-Lake Taupō was formed by the massive Ōruanui eruption, about 26,500 years ago.
+Lake Taupō was formed about 26,500 years ago by the massive Ōruanui eruption.
 This threw out 1,000 times more pumice and ash than Mt St Helens (United States) did in 1980.
-The latest Taupō eruption, at about 200 AD, was much smaller than Ōruanui.
-Even so, it was several times larger than the eruption of Krakatau (Krakatoa) in Indonesia in 1883.
+The latest Taupō eruption, in about 232 CE, was much smaller than Ōruanui.
+Even so, it was several times larger than the 1883 eruption of Krakatau (Krakatoa) in Indonesia.

 Using this item